 Global learners are the theme of this year's international education conference, Going Global 2020.
-The British Council's Director of Education, John Bramwell, tells us how to be a global learner.
+The British Council's Senior Higher Education Advisor, John Bramwell, tells us how to be a global learner.

 What makes a global learner?

 Global learners develop strong self-evaluation and self-criticism, are open to the widest range of ideas and concepts, and distinguish bias from truth.